 When I was rereading our passage this week, I was struck by all the times the Samaritan touched this bloodied man.

 And a quick but important side note: the robbers were not just stealing this man’s wallet, but attempting to take his life.

 Now back to the compassionate Samaritan: First, upon seeing the half dead man, he bends down, wraps up his bloodied body, pouring oil and wine on the wounds.
 Next he puts the now bandaged man onto his animal or donkey and ride to the Inn.
 At the inn, they stay the night, probably in the same room.
 I can’t imagine that the Samaritan slept much that night, since he was probably checking in constantly on the man.
 Like a parent spending the first few nights with their newborn.
 The next morning, the Samaritan gives the inn keeper money to take care of the man and that he would repay him any extra expenses.

 In a way, this doesn’t sound like the parable I grew up with.
 I was taught a bloodless parable on felt board with characters who wore oversized Middle Eastern like clothing.
 And maybe this parable isn’t meant for kids.
 Because after spending the last two weeks with 8-11 year olds at Vacation Bible School, I can tell you that they don’t need this lesson.
 They’re just fine caring for those around them.
 It’s really for us adults.

+So who is my neighbor according to Jesus?
 It’s those who are within reach, who are within arm’s length.